 When your horse becomes pregnant, you may think that her needs will change rapidly.
 However, this isn’t particularly true.
-In fact, you don’t need to particularly treat a horse any differently until they start approaching the end of their pregnancy.
-Their pregnancy doesn’t ramp up until the last trimester when the foal begins to develop quickly.
+In fact, you don’t need to particularly treat a pregnant horse any differently until they start approaching the end of their pregnancy.
+Their pregnancy doesn’t ramp up until the last trimester ,when the foal begins to develop quickly.

 You can continue to ride pregnant mares and even compete with them until they are very close to giving birth.
 In most cases, you don’t have to change how you ride a mare when she is pregnant.
 Of course, it can be a bit complicated in some cases.
 We’ll discuss everything you need to know in this article.